Content Delivery Networks and Optimizely Feature Experimentation

 Edge computing benefits:

-• Cost savings by requiring fewer cloud resources and less bandwidth
+- Cost savings by requiring fewer cloud resources and less bandwidth.

-• No cold starts
+- No cold starts.

 Considerations for your site

 You should identify where caching becomes a blocker in your application.
 For example, if your site only caches static content (CSS or images) but all dynamic logic runs at the origin, you might not run into issues.
-However, it can be tricky when experimenting on parts of an application that are heavily cached.
+However, it can be tricky when experimenting with parts of an application that are heavily cached.
 Before launching an experiment using Optimizely Feature Experimentation, there are several questions you should ask:

-• What content do you cache?
+- What content do you cache?

-• Do you cache static content?
+- Do you cache static content?

-• Do you cache all content?
+- Do you cache all content?

-• Do you have cache-busting logic in place today?
+- Do you have cache-busting logic in place today?

-• Is it possible to bypass the CDN?
+- Is it possible to bypass the CDN?

-• What are the restraints of your CDN provider?
+- What are the restraints of your CDN provider?

 The answers to these questions will help you understand when and where to make the user-level decisions required to run an A/B test.
 If specific requests are handled dynamically—by your origin—you might assign variations when you take dynamic requests.
 Be sure to discuss these questions with your Optimizely account team.